-Water is important in Islam.
-In order to perform salaah, enter a masjid, or hold a Qur'an, a Muslim must first perform a ritual cleansing called wudu.
-For convenience, Islamic holy sites, like Nizam al-Din's chilla-khana and khanqah have ablution tanks on site for use by those that intend to enter.
+Water is important in Islam.1 In order to perform salah, hold a Qur'an, or circumambulate a holy site, a Muslim must be in a state of purity.2 Most of the time, a ritual cleansing called wudu is required before an act of worship.3 For convenience, Islamic holy sites, like Nizam al-Din's chilla-khana have ablution tanks on site for use by those that intend to worship.

-Some mosques, such as the Jama Masjid in Delhi, were designed with a central ablution tank that is sometimes called a fawwara.1
+Some mosques, such as the Jama Masjid in Delhi, were designed with a central ablution tank that is sometimes called a fawwara.4

 The Delhi Walla.
 "City Faith: Hazrat Nizamuddin's Chilla Central Delhi."